Binge Eating Disorder: Beyond Overeating

 Antidepressants For Binge Eating Disorder

 Antidepressants may be more effective in people with coexisting mood disorders such as depression or anxiety, or who misuse substances.
-However, trials to date investigating antidepressants in people with BED have mostly been short-term, involved few participants, or excluded people with coexisting psychological disturbances.
+Trials to date seeing how efffective antidepressants are in people with BED have mostly short, small, or excluded people with other psychological disorders.

-The rationale behind using antidepressants is that they work on dopamine, serotonin, and norepinephrine pathways; these are all neurotransmitters that have been associated with feeding behavior.
+The rationale behind using antidepressants is that they work on dopamine, serotonin, and norepinephrine pathways; these are all neurotransmitters that have been associated with eating behavior.